He Named Me Malala (soundtrack)

 He Named Me Malala (Original Motion Picture Soundtrack) is the soundtrack to the 2015 documentary film of the same name about young Pakistani female activist and Nobel Peace Prize laureate Malala Yousafzai.
 The album was released digitally on October 2, 2015, and through physical formats on October 30 by Sony Classical.
 It consisted the film's original score composed by Thomas Newman, while also featured two original songs that are not included in the album.

 Development

-The original score is composed by American film composer Thomas Newman.
-Newman met Yousafzai at his studio for a day, with her father Ziauddin Yousafzai which he called it as "quite an honor".
-He was moved by the storytelling and felt that "the music could be part of what moved me, that I was trying to contribute to something that was meaningful outside the realm of creative work but just more in terms of the world", admitting that there were moments in the film.
+The original score is composed by American film composer and conductor Thomas Newman.
+Newman met Yousafzai at his studio for a day, with her father Ziauddin Yousafzai which he called as "quite an honor".
+He was moved by the storytelling and felt that "the music could be part of what moved me, that I was trying to contribute to something that was meaningful outside the realm of creative work but just more in terms of the world."

 The film features the traditional song "Happiness" performed by Form IV Class of Kisaruni Secondary School in 2014.
 Alicia Keys co-wrote two original songs with Newman — "I Am Many" and "Story to Tell".
-Those songs were not officially featured in the film's soundtrack and has not publicly released.
+Those songs were not officially featured in the film's soundtrack and has not been publicly released.